-Footpaths that form the approach to the building are generally 1500mm wide.
-Site levels indicate an accessible path of travel.
+Footpaths that form the approach to the building are dimensioned at least 2000mm wide.
+A level surface is achievable.

-6.4 Accessible Carparking
+8.4 Accessible Carparking

 There is a requirement for the provision of accessible carparking within this development.

-For a community centre, (Class 9b) BCA requires one (1) accessible space for every fifty (50) carparking spaces or part thereof.
+For a childcare centre (Class 9b) BCA requires one (1) accessible space for every one hundred (100) carparking spaces or part thereof.

-On grade parking is provided on the northern side of the building.
-Plans note a total of twenty-one (21) carparking spaces, two (2) of which area nominated as accessible spaces.
+On grade parking is provided on the eastern side of the building.
+Plans note a total of twenty (29) carparking spaces, one (1) of which is nominated as an accessible space.
+It is located in close proximity to the building entrance.

-The overall configuration of the accessible carparking achieves compliance with current legislation including dimensions of the space and associated shared areas, chevron markings and provision of a bollard, noting that the shared area is located at the rear of the spaces, not roadside.
+The overall configuration of the accessible carparking achieves compliance with current legislation including dimensions of the space and associated shared areas, chevron markings and provision of a bollard.